-Notice in the above that nl is the original pixel.
+Notice in the above that n1 is the original pixel.
 You can use different sizes and shapes of neighborhoods to create more elaborate blurring effects.
-The next page shows the effect of using a larger, still square, neighborhood.
+The picture above shows the effect of using a larger, still square, neighborhood.

 Instead of averaging the pixel values, if you subtracted the pixel values you end up sharpening the image.
 That is,